fadden/CiderPress2/FileConv/Gfx/BitmapFont-notes.md

 The `fbrExtent` field is essentially the maximum width of all characters in the font, taking kerning into account, but it's more complicated than that.
 See p.16-53 in the IIgs Toolbox Reference manual.

+Later versions of the IIgs toolbox added `highowTLoc` at +$0c.
+This holds the high-order word of the `owTLoc` field in the Mac header, allowing an offset > 32767.

 The `style` field is a bit map:
 ```